Sayyid dynasty: Khizr Khan

 Khizr Khan was the governor of Multan under Firuz Shah Tughlaq.
-When Timur invaded India, Khizr Khan, a Sayyid from Multan joined him.
+When Timur invaded India, Khizr Khan, a Sayyid from Multan, joined him.
 Timur appointed him the governor of Multan and Lahore.
 He then conquered the city of Delhi and started the rule of the Sayyids in 1414.
 He was ruling in the name of Timur.
 He could not assume an independent position in all respects.
-As a mark of recognition of the suzerainty of the Timurids, the name of the Timurid ruler (Shah Rukh) was recited in the khutba but as an interesting innovation, the name of Khizr Khan was also attached to it.
-But strangely enough, the name of the Timurid ruler was not inscribed on the coins and the name of the old Tughlaq sultan continued on the currency.
+As a mark of recognition of the suzerainty of the Timurids, the name of the Timurid ruler (Shah Rukh) was recited in the khutba.
+Still, as an interesting innovation, the name of Khizr Khan was also attached to it.
+But strangely enough, the name of the Timurid ruler was not inscribed on the coins, and the name of the old Tughlaq sultan continued on the currency.
 No coins are known in the name of Khizr Khan.